Estimated Read Time: 3 minutes

-In 1939, the United States was a couple years shy of entering World War II.
-Asbestos hadn’t hit its peak for importation, mining and usefulness.
+In 1939, the United States was a couple of years shy of entering World War II.
+Asbestos hadn’t yet reached its peak for importation, mining, and industrial use.

-However, the label of “magic mineral” was ramping up.
-The trust in asbestos went beyond industrial use and into cinema.
+However, the label of “magic mineral” was ramping up — and trust in asbestos went beyond industrial use and into cinema.

 Nowadays, no movie would ever use asbestos in such a way.
-It’s proven to cause cancer — it’s actually the only proven cause of mesothelioma — and is largely phased out of all industrial applications.
+It’s proven to cause cancer — it’s the only known cause of mesothelioma — and has been almost entirely phased out of industrial and consumer applications.

 Asbestos Dangers Unknown During Movie Production

-In 1939, the only people who knew the truth of asbestos were the profiting manufacturers.
+In 1939, the only people who knew the truth about asbestos were the manufacturers profiting from it.
 Judy Garland, her fellow actors and actresses, and the production staff likely were unaware it could cause deadly diseases.

 However, the sight of asbestos falling on those characters’ faces is still unsettling.